codota/tabnine-intellij/README.md

 ### **Deep Completion:**
 ___

-[Deep TabNine](https://www.tabnine.com/blog/local/) is trained on around 2 million files from GitHub.
-During training, TabNine’s goal is to predict the next token given the tokens that came before.
+[Deep Tabnine](https://www.tabnine.com/blog/local/) is trained on around 2 million files from GitHub.
+During training, Tabnine’s goal is to predict the next token given the tokens that came before.
-To achieve this goal, TabNine learns complex behaviour, such as type inference in dynamically typed languages.
+To achieve this goal, Tabnine learns complex behaviour, such as type inference in dynamically typed languages.

-Deep TabNine can use subtle clues that are difficult for traditional tools to access.
+Deep Tabnine can use subtle clues that are difficult for traditional tools to access.
 For example,
 the return type of `app.get_user()`is assumed to be an object with setter methods, while the return type of `app.get_users()` is assumed to be a list.